qq15725/modern-canvas/README.md

 - Transition effects

-- Render it like css
+- Describe element as you would a CSSStyle

 ## 📦 Install